riteessshh/Ryu-Telegram-AI-chatbot/README.md

 # Telegram AI Chatbot (Modular, Feature-Based)

 This project is a modular, feature-rich Telegram AI chatbot built with Python.
-It supports multiple AI models, tone switching, document/web analysis, and personalized tasks like sending mail and scheduling events.
+It supports multiple AI models, tone switching, document/web analysis, and personalized tasks like sending mail and scheduling events with .ics calendar invites (no Google Calendar API required).

 ## Features